Uttam-Mahata/Uttam-Mahata/README.md

 ## About Me

-I'm a second-year undergraduate student at the Indian Institute of Engineering Science and Technology, Shibpur, pursuing a Bachelor of Technology in Computer Science and Technology.
-With a passion for software development, web development, and data science, I'm actively learning and expanding my skillset to contribute meaningful solutions to the tech world.
+I'm a second-year undergraduate student pursuing a Bachelor's degree in Computer Science and Technology at Indian Institute of Engineering Science and Technology, Shibpur.
+I'm deeply interested in data science, machine learning, and web development.
+My journey into the world of programming started with a curiosity to understand how technology works.
+Outside of coding, I enjoy exploring nature, playing sports, and spending time with friends and family.
+I'm also a keen reader and love diving into books on a wide range of topics.

 ## Technical Skills